stepankonev/attention_project/README.md

-# Attention in pytorch
+# Attention pytorch implementation on FMRI
-Skoltech project realization
+VoxResNet with DeepExplain